A new world is looming on the horizon. Can communication adapt to our changing times? And what challenges should it

 Long gone are the days when we thought we would create a global community with their help.
 And that we would all share this humanist vision based on sharing, collaboration, and collective intelligence.
 On social media, not only is money, as everywhere, a factor for accessing a large audience.
 But the system (newsfeed algorithm, advertising auctions) by design discriminates and arbitrarily reinforces inequalities.

 It is one thing for advertisers to compete with each other.
-It’s another thing to fight against platforms that have organized a form of dependency and do little to punish abuses, do not account for their costly bugs (2), set up mechanisms that penalize small advertisers while establishing privileges for VIPs, endanger their users to make more profits.
+It is another to fight against platforms that have organized a form of dependency and do little to punish abuses, do not account for their costly bugs (2), set up mechanisms penalizing small advertisers while establishing privileges for VIPs (3), endanger their users (4) to make more profits.

 Continuing business as usual under such circumstances is a bit Kafkaesque.
 And yet, we collectively continue to give these platforms our budgets, thus maintaining the system.

 Facing communication’s dual responsibility

 As marketing or communication professionals, we are part of society.
 And if nobody is responsible individually for the degradation of the environment and the disintegration of society, everyone should acknowledge when contributing to entropy through their actions.
 It is a responsibility that we cannot ignore, that must mirror the one we have towards our clients and employers.
 And this is not incompatible with the issues they will face, too.

 In a world where we are increasingly concerned about environmental destruction as we experience its effects, optimizing the environmental footprint becomes central to economic activities.
 When organizations approach the subject from the sole angle of carbon offsetting, we know that this equals painting pollution green.
 Here’s a scary thought: Digital advertising since the first banner in 1994 is influencing the way the Internet looks like.
 The digital sector is consuming 10% of global electricity consumption.
 Our consumption grows so fast that renewable energy is not replacing polluting energy sources.
 And each technological progress removes less the barriers to content consumption than it increases their amount and size… Achieving digital sufficiency will not be a piece of cake.